The entire firmware of the NTPClock was written in the assembly language of the MCU; while it also saves code space, the main reason for

 Generating the Sounds

-My measurements determined that the MCU spends approximately 99.7% (!) of its time (about 200 µs per each 83.3 ms arc) in
+My measurements determined that the MCU spends approximately 99.7% (!) of its time (all but about 270 µs per each 83.3 ms

-the dumb spinning loops of the PtDelay subroutine, which is an egregious waste of computing resources.
-However, the PIC
+arc) in the dumb spinning loops of the PtDelay subroutine, which is an egregious waste of computing resources.
+However,

-being too limited for mining crypto or training LLM's (the latter wasn't even a trend at the time), I got the idea to use these idle periods to
+the PIC being too limited for mining crypto or training LLM's (the latter wasn't even a trend at the time), I got the idea to use these idle periods

 The smallest unit of note duration the sound engine can play is the time it takes to draw one arc.
 This is associated with the length of the